NSLS-II/docs/source/fresh-installation.rst

     # ophyd.logger.setLevel(logging.DEBUG)
     # logging.basicConfig(level=logging.DEBUG)

-Create a Beamling GitHub Organization
+Create a Beamline GitHub Organization
 +++++++++++++++++++++++++++++++++++++

 1. Create a username on github.com if you don't have one.
 Create a new